HanneWillems/PredSim-workshop-ESMAC-2026/S3 Orthosis/README.md

 Red line: healthy simulation.<br>
 Yellow line: simulation with imposed weakness of the tibialis anterior. <br>
 Purple line: simulation with imposed weakness of the tibialis anterior and assistance from an ankle-foot orthosis.

+While the ankle-foot orthosis helped normalize the gait pattern (note: purple line is closer to red line than yellow line), there remain differences with the healthy gait (purple versus red line).
+In the next step, you can try to gain further improvements through adjusting the ankle-foot orthosis settings.

 ## Optional Step 2.3: test different stiffnesses and/or neutral angles of the ankle-foot orthosis
 If you want, you can change the weakness level, ankle-foot orthosis stiffness and/or neutral angle to gain more insight into the effect of weakness and/or assistive devices.
 To do so, adjust the following lines of code in `PredSim-workshop-ESMAC-2026/code/update_settings.m`